Shamanic music: Korean shamanic music

-Korea is the only country where shamanism appears to have been a state religion practised by the literate classes, during the Three Kingdoms Period (57BC-668AD).
+Korea is the only country where shamanism appears to have been a state religion practiced by the literate classes, during the Three Kingdoms period (57 BC – 668 AD).
 Under successive dynasties, shamanism was gradually relegated to a popular or folk status with the arrival of Confucianism, Taoism, and Buddhism.
 The early official status of shamanism is the probable explanation for the fact that shamanic rituals in Korea developed highly complex and established forms.
 Correspondingly the music used in shamanic rituals is more elaborate in Korea than elsewhere.
 Furthermore, since the emergence of Korean contemporary nationalism, there has been a strong and sustained state intervention to preserve artistic traditions.
 All of these factors make it uniquely difficult in Korea to distinguish the 'pure' from hybrid and concert forms of shamanic ritual music.
 For example, Sinawi is a musical form that can be used in shamanic rituals or accompany folk dances, or for urban concert performances.
-In the ritual context Sinawi, is often performed by a small ensemble with the changgo hour-glass drum and two melodic instruments, often the taegum flute and the piri oboe.
-In concert the ensemble is augmented with stringed instruments Modern Sinawi is played in a minor mode in 12/8 time.
+In the ritual context Sinai, is often performed by a small ensemble with the change hour-glass drum and two melodic instruments, often the Taegu flute and the piri oboe.
+In concert the ensemble is augmented with stringed instruments Modern Sinai is played in a minor mode in 12/8 time.
 The role of music in Korean shamanism seems intermediary between the possession trance model and the Siberian model: in the Kut ritual, the music, played by musicians, first calls on the god to possess the mudang (shaman), then accompanies the god during their time in the shaman's body, then sends back and placates the god at the end.
 However, the shaman is the singer and dancer and the shaman directs the musicians.

 Bön shamanic music and Buddhist music

 Before Buddhism came to Tibet, the local form of shamanism was Bön.
 Bön developed into an organised religion.
 When Buddhism arrived, both religions began competing with each other and incorporated many of each other's practices.
 The Bön shaman's drum on a pole became part of Tibetan Buddhist ritual music ensembles.
-Also, the shang - a kind of bell-cymbal - became incorporated into Buddhist rituals.
+Also, the shang – a kind of bell-cymbal – became incorporated into Buddhist rituals.
 It was formerly only used by shamans to clear away negative energy before shamanic rituals.

 The practice of giving a sonorous identity to deities, of calling them and sending them back by means of sounds, may well have entered Tibetan Buddhist ritual from Bön tradition.